-This May, crew members and supporters of Penn’s Pavilion celebrated the traditional construction topping-off ceremony by signing the last beam before it was placed.
+In May 2019, crew members and supporters of Penn’s Pavilion celebrated the traditional construction topping-off ceremony by signing the last beam before it was placed.

 “The Pavilion at HUP will be a hospital for 21st century medicine—and beyond.
 Designed for change and unparalleled patient care, it will deliver comprehensive treatment with a personal touch.”